abdulaitobi/etch-a-sketch/README.md

 # etch-a-sketch
-A project that uses different
+A sketch app that uses mouse hover event to draw on a canvas